Vasu7389/JavaScript-Interview-Questions/README.md

 Additionally, we'll include multiple choice questions (MCQs) on ES6 and explore some of the trickiest code snippets that are commonly asked in JavaScript interviews.

 Whether you're preparing for a job interview or simply want to brush up on your knowledge of the language, this article has something for you.

+## Join the Community: Contribute to the Open-Source Project on JavaScript Interview Questions

+👋 Hey there!
+Welcome to our open-source project on Tricky JavaScript Code Snippets asked in the Interview.

+🚀 As a JavaScript developer, I know how important it is to stay up-to-date with the latest technologies and best practices.
+That's why I've created this <span style="text-decoration: underline;color: var(--theme-sub-color);">
+[repository](https://github.com/Vasu7389/JavaScript-Interview-Questions-2023)</span> to help fellow developers prepare for their JavaScript interviews in 2023. 🤓

+The repository contains a 📝 comprehensive list of code snippets covering various topics such as ES6, ES7, ES8, and ES9 features.
+Each snippet comes with a detailed explanation, providing a clear understanding of the concept and usage. 🙌

+But hey, I don't know everything!

+That's where you come in.

+I invite you to contribute to this open-source project.

+Whether you want to suggest a new snippet, provide feedback on an existing one, or improve the explanation, your contributions are welcome and appreciated.
+I've set up guidelines for contributions and a code of conduct to ensure that everyone feels welcome and valued. 💖

+In addition to contributing, you can also use this <span style="text-decoration: underline;color: var(--theme-sub-color);">
+[repository](https://github.com/Vasu7389/JavaScript-Interview-Questions-2023)</span> as a study guide to prepare for your JavaScript interviews.

+Explore the code snippets, review the explanations, and practice your skills. 📚

+Thank you for your interest in this project, and I look forward to collaborating with you.

 ## Javascript ES6 ES7 ES8